 The City of Manhattan is an equal opportunity employer.

-11. Must possess and maintain a valid Kansas driver’s license.
-(Daily)
+8. Ability to maintain a valid driver’s license.
+(Ongoing)

 NATURE AND SCOPE:

 The Information Systems Support Specialist reports to the Information System Manager and takes direction from the senior-tenured Information Systems Support Specialist and the Database Coordinator.
 The Information System Manager reports to Assistant Director of Finance who reports to the Director of Finance, who reports to the City Manager.

 The Information Systems Division is under the Finance Department.
 The Information Systems Division is responsible for supporting information systems for the City and for managerial decisions regarding acquisition, support, and maintenance of the City’s midrange computing system and wide area network systems that include email, phone/voice mail, file/application servers, imaging and telecommunication systems.

 This position functions in an area in which accuracy, timeliness, and internal customer service are of critical importance.
 An employee in this position maintains and analyzes existing hardware/software, troubleshoots and corrects errors in existing hardware/software, analyzes information provided by professional journals, vendors, and others regarding new product technology; provides technical assistance and training to other city personnel, updates current technical and user documentation, works on specially assigned projects and prepares various computer reports as required.